CharlieDigital/runjs/README.md

 - Runtime
 - Depth of calls (recursion)

-This makes it easy to generate and run JavaScript dynamically within your prompt as a tool
+This makes it easy to generate and run JavaScript dynamically within your prompt as a tool.

+This can unlock a lot of use cases where JavaScript is needed to process some JSON, for example, and return text or run some transformation logic on incoming data.

 ## Project Setup